Development, Permits & Elevation Certificates

 Development, Permits and the Elevation Certificate

 A floodplain development permit is required for ALL development within the floodplain.
-For projects that otherwise require a permit such as a new home or adding a substantial amount of fill to a site, this is a part of the permit review.
-Activities in the SFHA (Special Flood Hazard Area) that may not otherwise require a permit, such as limited grading, fill or the construction of a small detached shed, do require a floodplain development permit.
+For projects that otherwise require a permit, such as a new home or adding a substantial amount of fill to a site, the floodplain development permit is a part of the permit review.
+Activities in the SFHA (Special Flood Hazard Area) that may not otherwise require a permit, such as limited grading, fill, or the construction of a small detached shed, do require a floodplain development permit.
 Floodplain development permits, like most other City permits, are issued at the Permit & Information Center, which is located at 99 West 10th Avenue.

 Note: Any development to a wetland, even outside of the SFHA, may require state and federal approval.

 Land Use Code

 Development under our Land Use Code for floodplain purposes is defined as any man-made change to improved real estate, including but not limited to:

 Elevation CertificatesElevation Certificates are required for all new construction and substantial improvements.
 Substantial improvements are defined as any reconstruction, rehabilitation, addition or other improvement to a structure, the total cost of which equals or exceeds fifty percent of the market value of the structure before the start of construction of the improvement.

 Commercial structures which are not used as dwellings or for overnight stays may be flood-proofed instead of elevated.
 Flood-proofed structures are designed to be substantially impermeable to the passage of floodwaters and to withstand the forces that floodwaters can exert onto the structure.